 Spline-based transformers are distinguished by the type of spline they use, i.e.~by the functional form of the segments.
-The following options have been explored thus far, in order of increasing flexibility: linear and quadratic splines \citep{muller2019neural}, cubic splines \citep{durkan2019cubic}, and rational-quadratic splines \citep{durkan2019neural}.
+The following options have been explored thus far, in order of increasing flexibility: linear and quadratic splines \citep{muller2019neural}, cubic splines \citep{durkan2019cubic}, linear-rational splines \citep{dolatabadi2020splines}, and rational-quadratic splines \citep{durkan2019neural}.
 Spline-based transformers are as fast to invert as to evaluate, while maintaining exact analytical invertibility.
 Evaluating or inverting a spline-based transformer is done by first locating the right segment---which can be done in $\bigo{\log K}$ time using binary search---and then evaluating or inverting that segment, which is assumed to be analytically tractable.
 By increasing the number of segments $K$, a spline-based transformer can be made arbitrarily flexible.

-\subsubsection{Implementing the conditioner}
+\subsubsection{Implementing the Conditioner}

-Moving on to the conditioner, $c_i(\rvz_{<i})$ can be any function of $\rvz_{<i}$, meaning that each conditioner can, in principle, be implemented as an arbitrary neural network with input $\rvz_{<i}$ and output $\vh_i$.
-However, a na\"{i}ve implementation in which each $c_i(\rvz_{<i})$ is a separate neural network would scale poorly with the dimensionality $D$, requiring $D$ forward propagations of a vector of average size $D/2$.
-This is in addition to the cost of storing and learning the parameters of $D$ independent networks.
+The conditioner $c_i(\rvz_{<i})$ can be any function of $\rvz_{<i}$, meaning that each conditioner can, in principle, be implemented as an arbitrary model with input $\rvz_{<i}$ and output $\vh_i$.
+However, a na\"{i}ve implementation in which each $c_i(\rvz_{<i})$ is a separate model would scale poorly with the dimensionality $D$, requiring $D$ model evaluations, each with a vector of average size $D/2$.
+This is in addition to the cost of storing and estimating the parameters of $D$ independent models.
 In fact, early work on flow precursors \citep{chen2001gaussianization} dismissed the autoregressive approach as prohibitively expensive.

-Nonetheless, this problem can be effectively addressed in practice by sharing parameters across the conditioners $c_i(\rvz_{<i})$, or even by combining the conditioners into a single network.
+Nonetheless, this problem can be effectively addressed in practice by sharing parameters across the conditioners $c_i(\rvz_{<i})$, or even by combining the conditioners into a single model.
 In the following paragraphs, we will discuss some practical implementations of the conditioner that allow it to scale to high dimensions.